Africa Prosperity Network: Advisory Council

-Activities
+Activities & Advocacy

+Make Africa Borderless Now!

+The ‘Make Africa Borderless Now’ Movement, was launched in Accra, Ghana at the Africa Prosperity Dialogues 2026.
+It is an initiative calling for faster progress on mobility, trade integration and the practical implementation of AfCFTA.
+The campaign aims to gather 10 million signatures to be presented to African Heads of State at the 40th African Union Summit in Addis Ababa in February 2027.

 Malabo Leadership Breakfast Meeting

 The Malabo Leadership Breakfast Meeting, convened political and business leaders on the sidelines of the African Union's 7th Mid-Year Coordination Meeting and focused on positioning, Equatorial Guinea as an investment destination and tackled pan-African challenges, including high transport costs, fragmented markets, and underperforming logistics systems, under the theme “Financing and Facilitating the Movement of People, Goods and Services Across Africa”.

 Continental Mobile Money Interoperability Symposium

 The Continental Mobile Money Interoperability Symposium or Interoperability Symposium emphasises financial inclusion as a catalyst for development and economic progress across Africa.
 The symposium brings together industry players to discuss the essential components and strategies for creating an integrated payment system to boost intra-African trade.